ansible/awx/CONTRIBUTING.md

     (container)# awx-manage create_preload_data

 This information will persist in the database running in the `tools_postgres_1` container, until it is removed.
-You may periodically need to recreate this container and database if a lot of work is being done on migrations.
+You may periodically need to recreate this container and database if the database schema changes in an upstream commit.

 You should now be able to visit and login to the AWX user interface at https://localhost:8043 or http://localhost:8013 if you have built the UI.
 If not you can visit the API directly in your browser at: https://localhost:8043/api/ or http://localhost:8013/api/